 The reason I can take Meyer seriously in this regard is that she herself has gone through times where she would feel “evil forebodings” (hello, Anxiety).
 She explains that an evil foreboding is a ‘fearful or threatening feeling that something bad is going to happen at any moment’.
 For her, this is a direct correlation to her very rough childhood in which she was constantly abused by her father, dismissed by her mother, and ignored by family members.

 “I became so accustomed to being disappointed that I just waited quietly for whatever the next painful or disappointing circumstance might be”

 I’ve seen too many people take up the philosophy of “if I don’t expect anything, then I’ll never be disappointed”.
 Personally, I feel like this is a horrible way to live and I never understood why anyone would want to think this way.
 But as I was reading, it occurred to me that this mentality comes from a mindset of fear: The fear to expect anything good and the fear to want for anything good.

 The Things We Think, The Words We Speak

-Recently, I went over the the importance of positive self talk.
+Recently, I went over the importance of positive self-talk.
 Meyer references Romans 12:2, which states that we cannot be transformed (aka changed) unless our minds are changed first.
 Make no mistake, renewing your mind takes time and work.
-We can’t go from speaking/thinking negative for most of our life and then expect positive words and thinking to just stick after a night.
+We can’t go from speaking/thinking negatively for most of our lives and then expecting positive words and thinking to just stick after a night.

 Thoughts are able to build strongholds in our minds; she describes a ‘stronghold’ as a place where Satan hides in order to destroy the good that God has planned for us.
 In reference to 2 Corinthians 10:4-6, Meyer claims that we “are not captive to our thoughts; we can make them captive to us”.